Overview of WannaCry

 You may understand port 445 in this way.
 If you close port 445, you will not be able to copy any file system data to or from the path where port 445 is closed.
 In terms of domain host, this will definitely break group policy.
 You will lose browsing capabilities to networks past the intranet network as well.

-Know if Your Port 445 is Enabled or Not
+How to Check if Port 445 Is Open or Not

 Although the port 445 is opened by system on Windows in most cases, it is necessary to check it on your host.
 Press Windows + R key combo to start Run box.
 Input “cmd” to start Command Prompt.
 Then type: “netstat –na” and press Enter. “netstat –na” command means scan all connected port and showing in numbers.